ImageMagick v6 Examples --

 [IM Output]

-The important thing to note is that the size of the background is preserved while the overlays position relative to the background can be modified, and is clipped by the background.
-This is what makes this operator such a important and useful operator to know.
+The important thing to note is that the size of the background is preserved while the overlay's position, relative to the background, can be modified and is clipped by the background.
+This is what makes this operator such an important and useful operator.

-The "-tile" setting of "composite" also makes this form of 'over' very useful as a way to tile underneath a image.
-For example lets tile the built in checkerboard pattern underneath the shadowed letter we just created.
+The "-tile" setting of "composite" also makes this form of 'over' very useful as a way to tile underneath an image.
+For example, tile the built in checkerboard pattern underneath the shadowed letter we just created.

 composite -compose Dst_Over -tile pattern:checkerboard \